This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 print(f"name: {person.name}, age: {person.age}") # => name: xiaoming, age: 12

-setattr is a built-in function in Python that perfectly meets our needs.
+setattr is a built-in python function that perfectly meets our needs.
 It modifies the corresponding value based on the input field name.

-How can we achieve this in C++?
-C++ does not have a built-in setattr function.
-Here is a code example (for now, let’s consider only types that can be directly memcpyed, i.e., trivially copyable types):
+What if we want to implement this in C++?
+C++ does not have a built-in function like setattr.
+Here’s a code example.
+(For now, let’s only consider types that can be directly memcpy’d, i.e., trivially copyable types).

 struct Person